Abdominoplasty Conveniently located to serve Puyallup, Tacoma, Federal Way, and Bonney Lake

-Abdominoplasty ~ or tummy tuck ~ is best suited for women and men who are in relatively good shape, but have loose abdominal skin and/or a significant amount of abdominal fat that will not respond to dieting or exercise.
+Abdominoplasty ~ or tummy tuck ~ is a surgical procedure designed to help men and women achieve the aesthetically pleasing abdominal contours of their dreams.
+It is best suited for women and men who are in relatively good shape, but have loose abdominal skin and/or a significant amount of abdominal fat that will not respond to dieting or exercise.

 Abdominoplasty is an operation designed to firm and smooth the abdomen and stomach area.
 This cosmetic procedure removes excess skin and fat from the abdomen and may also tighten the muscles of the abdominal wall.
 The result is a flatter, tighter abdominal profile.